Marius de Zayas: Life

 In 1911 he returned to New York, and as a result of his experiences in Paris he began to explore new, more abstract style of caricature.
 His new approach resulted in his last but most important exhibit at "291" in April–May 1913.

 In the spring of 1914 de Zayas returned to Paris and renewed an earlier friendship with Francis Picabia.
 The latter introduced de Zayas to his circle of artists and writers, including Guillaume Apollinaire, Gertrude Stein, George Bernard Shaw and Alvin Langdon Coburn.
 De Zayas was captivated by the new work he saw there, and he once again wrote to Stieglitz and recommended shows for Picabia, Picasso and Georges Braque.

 De Zayas returned to New York when World War I broke out in Europe later that year.
 He immediately began collaborating with his friend and colleague Paul Haviland about ways to re-energize the New York art scene, and together with writer and arts patron Agnes Ernst Meyer they convinced Stieglitz to publish a new magazine which would be called 291 in honor of his gallery of the same name.
 For the next year de Zayas spent a considerable amount of time and energy both editing and creating works of art for the new publication.
 His interpretations of poems by Meyer and others introduced the concept of visual poetry to the United States.
 While 291 was an artistic success, it did not attract a wide audience and ceased publication after only twelve issues.

 During this same period de Zayas convinced Meyer that a new art gallery was needed to further the cause of avant-garde art in New York, and, with her financial support, in October 1915 he opened The Modern Gallery on Fifth Avenue.
 For the next three years the gallery presented a steady flow of works by Picasso, Picabia, Braque, Cézanne, van Gogh, Brâncuși, Rivera and other modern artists.
 Although de Zayas announced his new gallery as "an additional expression of '291'" Stieglitz saw it as a direct competitor to his own gallery, and as a result his friendship and collaboration with de Zayas deteriorated.

-During this same time he and Haviland co-authored about a book on modern art, and in 1916 they published A Study of the Modern Evolution of Plastic Expression (New York, 1916).
-The book has been called "one of the first serious attempts to deal with the central problems of modern art."
+During this same time he and Haviland co-authored a book on modern art, and in 1916 they published A Study of the Modern Evolution of Plastic Expression (New York, 1916).
+The book was called "One of the first serious attempts to deal with the central problems of modern art."

 De Zayas changed the name of the Modern Gallery to the De Zayas Gallery in 1919 and continued showing artists for the next two years.
 When his galleries closed, he returned to Europe and spent the next twenty years in Europe organizing important traveling exhibitions of modern art.